Iosis713/UniversityDataBase/README.md

-Training projects from CodersSchool course.
+Console database training projects from CodersSchool course.
 Perhaps I'll try to extend it with Qt sometime.